imdotsomeone/OfflineMobileWebApp/README.md

 9. After doing step8, you can now check you ipaddress by typing "ifconfig".
 10. Doing those step right, you can now setup wordpress using your windows browser by this code "http://ipaddress/wordpress".

-CMS: In these steps, you will learn how to change the default ipaddress "192.168.x.xy" to your preferred domain name (e.g: "http://www.yourpreferredname.com").
+# 10 steps that will show you how to change the default ipaddress "192.168.x.xy" to your preferred domain name
+(e.g: "http://www.yourpreferredname.com").
 1. Open your virtualmachine and run your ova file.
 2. After opening your ova file, use the code "ifconfig" to see your default ipaddress by looking at the "inet address: "192.168.x.xy"